mcarbaugh/Minotaur/README.md

 # Minotaur
-This project is my attempt at capturing meaningful usage statistics about my .NET applications.
-It is intended for use with the Model-View-ViewModel pattern.
+A reusable API for capturing usage statistics in .NET applications.

 ## Example: